Temporary Road Closures & Construction

 Full Road Rehabilitiation Projects

 Portions of Beechwood Road have been identified as requiring rehabilitation.
 These sections are located between County Road 1 and Drive-In Road, as well as Johnson Sideroad to Deseronto Road.
 The road will be pulverized back to a gravel state, with additional gravel added.
 This will be followed by an application of Surface Treatment over the entire road.
-Preparation work, including tree clearing, ditching, culvert replacements, grading, and granular applications will be completed by Town forces.
+Preparation work, including tree clearing, ditching, culvert replacements, grading, and granular applications will be completed using Town resources.
 A contractor will complete the pulverization and surface treatment portions of the work.

-• Start Date: May 1st, 2026
+• Start Date: May 1, 2026

-• End Date: June 30th, 2026
+• End Date: June 30, 2026

 Traffic will be reduced to alternating single lane closures for the duration of the project.
 Traffic construction signs will be installed.
 Drivers and pedestrians are required to obey all construction signs and expect delays.